AliciaFrederick/Call-of-the-Netherdeep/content/Adventure Log/Session 1.md

 - [ ] Those who study Ruidus and become obsessed with its secrets are compelled to cause misfortune and woe.
 - [ ] Plans made or set in motion when Ruidus is full are doomed to failure, often due to betrayal or miscommunication.
 - [ ] The head of the Cobalt Soul is a dragon who hordes books and knowledge?
-- [ ] The goblins and orcs feel the Luxon
+- [ ] The goblin and orc clans of Jigow feel the Luxon religion of the Kryn Dynasty is wiping out their own cultures.
+- [ ]

 ##  Develop fantastic locations